 Three guest stars have worked with Director John Landis.
 David Naughton (who appeared in the episode, The Red Dot), worked with Landis on An American Werewolf in London (1981).
 Peter Riegert (who appeared in "The Finalie: Part 1") and Mark Metcalf (who appeared in the episode, "The Maestro") worked with Landis on Animal House (1978) and Oscar (1991).

-Was chosen by Time Magazine as one of the "Best of Television 1996" at position #2 in the in their year end review issue dated December 23, 1996.
+Was chosen by Time Magazine as one of the "Best of Television 1996" at position #2 in their year end review issue dated December 23, 1996.